The Constitutional Crisis Is Already Underway

 For most of Donald Trump’s presidency, the specter of a coming Constitutional crisis has loomed over the Russia investigation.
 The newly leaked memo by Trump’s lawyers, obtained by the New York Times, suggests that such a crisis is not merely a likelihood, but that it has already begun.

-The memo proposes several tendentious interpretations of the publicly available facts of Trump’s behavior, along some legally questionable and amateurish citations of precedent.
+The memo proposes several tendentious interpretations of the publicly available facts of Trump’s behavior, along with some legally questionable and amateurish citations of precedent.
 But the most important passage is its sweeping assertion of presidential authority.

 “The President not only has unfettered statutory and Constitutional authority to terminate the FBI Director, he also has Constitutional authority to direct the Justice Department to open or close an investigation, and, of course, the power to pardon any person before, during, or after an investigation and/or conviction,” they write, “Put simply, the Constitution leaves no question that the President has exclusive authority over the ultimate conduct and disposition of all criminal investigations and over those executive branch officials responsible for conducting those investigations.”